Internship (MSc students)

 To find an internship topic

 Select a company or institute where you want to do your internship.
-In case you cannot find what you want and you like to know more about internship, please contact the internship coordinator of PBR: Dr Gerard van der Linden (gerard.vanderlinden@wur.nl, tel: 0317 480850).
-Read the course guide (link below).
-In addition to a daily supervisor from the company or institute, you need to have an academic supervisor from WUR Plant Breeding.
-The academic supervisor has to agree with the level of your internship project, the quality of supervision offered, and take the examination.
+In case you cannot find what you want and you would like to know more about internships, please contact the internship coordinator of PBR: Dr. Gerard van der Linden (gerard.vanderlinden@wur.nl, tel: 0317 480850).
+Also read the course guide (link below).

 To prepare the internship report and colloquium